Esophageal Cancer Treatment in India

 Although stage 1 esophageal cancer can be cured completely through treatment, a close follow-up with endoscopy may be required to rule out any signs of recurrence or relapse.

-Stages II and III: Cancers that may have spread into the primary muscle layer or the connective tissue that can be seen outside the esophagus, re generally referred to as Stage II cancers.
+Stages II and III: Cancers that may have spread into the primary muscle layer or the connective tissue that can be seen outside the esophagus, generally referred to as Stage II cancers.
 At times they may even have spread to a couple of lymph nodes that surround the esophagus.
 If it spreads to all the nearby lymph nodes, tissues, and organs and grows well into the esophageal wall up to its outer layer, it can be Stage III cancer.
+Stage 3 esophageal cancer treatment slightly differs from stage 2.
 Nevertheless, the treatment options for both these cancers are as follows:

 - Patients who may otherwise be healthy would be advised to go for chemoradiation, which is then followed by surgery.